 Each room at Four Seasons Resort Whistler features a balcony where guests can seize every moment of the outdoors.
 Inside, the view is highlighted with expansive windows opening up to forest-lined mountain vistas, a view that can be taken in perched on the window seats in each room.

 Four Seasons hotel beds are fabulous across the brand and almost guarantee a good night’s sleep.
-Book a room facing the mountains and forest and you will not find a quieter hotel room in the world.
+Book a room facing the mountains and forest, and you will not find a quieter hotel room in the world.

 The Four Seasons is about a 5-minute walk away from the base of Blackcomb Mountain, which is a real pain in ski boots.
 Instead of walking, you’ll probably take the very regular Four Seasons complimentary shuttle from the entrance of the hotel to the entrance of the ski room.
 Their heated and stylish Four Seasons ski room has complimentary hot chocolate cookies and apple cider and boot heaters, along with a member of staff to help you store your skis and boots.
 From the ski room, you step straight onto the slopes.

-I love that the Four Seasons the pool deck is heated (underfloor) too, so you don’t have to run from the indoors to the pool like an idiot to avoid frozen toes (this also avoids any icy slippiness too).
+I love that the Four Seasons pool deck is heated (underfloor), too, so you don’t have to run from the indoors to the pool like an idiot to avoid frozen toes (this also avoids any icy slippiness too).
 There’s little better than swimming in a warm pool or sitting in a hot tub with snow falling onto your hair.

 The most exclusive accommodation at the Four Seasons is the Private Residences.
 Perfect for family holidays in Whistler.
-Set apart from the main hotel, the Residences are beautifully designed and decorated, with views of the surrounding forest, valley or mountains from private furnished terraces accessed by enormous French windows.
-They feature kitchens, spacious living areas, state-of-the-art home entertainment systems and pampering bathrooms with deep-soak tubs.
+Set apart from the main hotel, the Residences are beautifully designed and decorated, with views of the surrounding forest, valley, or mountains from private furnished terraces accessed by enormous French windows.
+They feature kitchens, spacious living areas, state-of-the-art home entertainment systems, and pampering bathrooms with deep-soak tubs.

 Four Seasons has a daily free wine tasting, and if that doesn’t win you over, you can also enjoy excellent food at this Four Seasons in an atmospheric setting.
-The Four Seasons Whistler main restaurant is Fifty Two 80 Bistro which is open for breakfast, lunch and dinner and offers fabulous views of the surrounding mountains.
+The Four Seasons Whistler’s main restaurant is Fifty Two 80 Bistro, which is open for breakfast, lunch, and dinner and offers fabulous views of the surrounding mountains.
 The Four Seasons Sidecut is a sleek steakhouse featuring an open fireplace and a 1,800-degree infrared grill that cooks Canadian prime beef to juicy perfection.
 Right outside is the heated patio, which has its own fireplace where kids (and kids at heart) roast marshmallows after dinner.
 For après cocktails and live music, guests stop at the swanky Fifty Two 80 lounge.

 The decor is beautiful throughout this Four Seasons hotel.
 The bar and restaurant are atmospheric and romantic.
-The staff are superb with kids and there are lots of clubs and amenities.
+The staff are superb with kids, and there are lots of clubs and amenities.
 Four Seasons Whistler ticks all the boxes and is the best luxury hotel in Whistler.